austin-thesing/GitCommitGenius/README.md

 ## Project Management Integration

-The extension now supports linking commits to GitHub issues.
+The extension supports linking commits to GitHub issues.
 To use this feature:

 1. Set your GitHub Personal Access Token in the extension settings (`gitCommitSummarizer.githubToken`)
 2. When creating a commit, include the issue number in the commit message (e.g., "Fix bug #123")
 3. The extension will automatically link the commit to the specified issue on GitHub

+## Summary Detail Levels

+You can now choose between three levels of summary detail:

+1. Concise: Provides a very brief summary focusing on the main change only.
+2. Standard: Includes the main changes and their purpose (default).
+3. Detailed: Offers a comprehensive summary including all relevant changes and their potential impacts.

+To change the summary detail level, update the `gitCommitSummarizer.summaryDetailLevel` setting in your VSCode settings.

 ## Running and Testing the Extension